 Peers for Peace

-Advisors: Maria Pacheco
+Advisor: Maria Pacheco

 Peers for Peace is offered at both the middle school and high school.
 The goal of this student group is to raise awareness about human rights and increase tolerance and respect for diversity within the school and community.

-Advisors: Mark Lajeunesse & John Winters
+Advisor: Mark Lajeunesse & John Winters

 Students build and launch rockets from a kit.